-- NorthRiver Midstream utilizes a learning management system called SuccessFactors LMS.
-The system provides the mechanism to register, deliver, track and record learning completions. - NorthRiver's HR department provides support to all departments for the development of departmental training course content and programs and each department manages the content of programs housed in the LMS - Workers must be deemed competent by their People Leader / Supervisor in an assigned task to be allowed to perform this task independently. - Workers not yet deemed competent may only perform this task under the supervision of another Worker who is deemed competent. - People Leaders and Supervisors shall assess the competency of Workers under their control.
-This should include activities such as: - Confirming existing qualifications, training, and experience through the onboarding process for new or transferring workers. - Performing an annual review of H&S Training requirements for individual workers, matching training assignments to the work assigned, and ensuring training was completed as per required deadlines. - The Key Response Personnel Document in Section 2 of each ERP identifies those likely to fill specific positions on the Field Response Team. - The Emergency Support Team Leads Callout List identifies those likely to fill specific positions on the EST.
+- NorthRiver Midstream utilizes a learning management system (LMS) called Success Factors.
+The system provides the mechanism to register, deliver, track and record learning completions. - NorthRiver's HR department provides support to all departments for the development of departmental training course content and programs and each department manages the content of programs housed in the LMS. - Workers must be deemed competent by their People Leader / Supervisor in an assigned task to be allowed to perform this task independently. - Workers not yet deemed competent may only perform this task under the supervision of another Worker who is deemed competent. - People Leaders and Supervisors shall assess the competency of Workers under their control.
+This should include activities such as: - Confirming existing qualifications, training, and experience through the onboarding process for new or transferring workers. - Performing an annual review of H&S Training requirements for individual workers, matching training assignments to the work assigned, and ensuring training was completed as per required deadlines. - The Key Response Personnel Document in Section 2 of each ERP identifies those likely to fill specific positions on the Field Response Team.